ricardonadao/ricardonadao.github.io/_posts/2018-06-03-filtering-excluding-log-entries-esxi.md

 categories: [ esxi ]
 tags: [ esxi, hypervisor, vmware, vsphere ]
 ---
-<blockquote><strong>Caution:</strong> Reducing/suppressing/filtering log entries on an ESXi could introduce some "blind spots" or even hide issues when troubleshooting</p></blockquote>
+<blockquote><strong>Caution:</strong> Reducing/suppressing/filtering log entries on an ESXi could introduce some "blind spots" or even hide issues when troubleshooting</blockquote>

-<p>In our Homelabs, or even in production environments, we always have some harmless log entries that we would be happy to stop them from filling up our logs.</p>
+In our Homelabs, or even in production environments, we always have some harmless log entries that we would be happy to stop them from filling up our logs.

-<p>In ESXi 6.x, VMware introduced the ability to filter or exclude log entries from the system logs using <em>regular expressions</em>.<em> (original KB: <a class="uiOutputURL" dir="ltr" title="" href="https://kb.vmware.com/kb/2118562" target="_blank" rel="noopener" data-aura-rendered-by="11:135;a" data-aura-class="uiOutputURL" data-interactive-lib-uid="6">Filtering logs in VMware vSphere ESXi</a>)</em></p>
+In ESXi 6.x, VMware introduced the ability to filter or exclude log entries from the system logs using _regular expressions_ ([Original KB 2118562](https://kb.vmware.com/kb/2118562)).

 <h3>To enable the log filtering we need first to enable it.</h3>

 <ol>
 <li style="list-style-type: none;">
 <ol>